U.S. Treasury Yield Plummets Below 4.3%

 Advertisements

-Market strategist Mark Cudmore at Bloomberg remarked on a recent shift in rhetoric, highlighting a concerning evolution from statements suggesting that the new U.S. administration had yet to meet growth expectations to assertions that policy decisions might begin to inflict real harm on the economy
+Market strategist Mark Cudmore at Bloomberg remarked on a recent shift in rhetoric, highlighting a concerning evolution from statements suggesting that the new U.S. administration had yet to meet growth expectations to assertions that policy decisions might begin to inflict real harm on the economy.
+This transition in narrative explains why the yield on the 10-year Treasury has dipped to its lowest level in over two months and could potentially decrease further in the coming weeks.

 Post Comment